Salvation Army Vision Network

-The Salvation Army Vision Network (aka Savn.tv) is a US based digital channel endowed by The Salvation Army, a quasi-military fashioned charitable organization founded by William Booth in 1865.
+The Salvation Army Vision Network (aka Savn.tv) is a US-based digital channel endowed by The Salvation Army, a quasi-military fashioned charitable organization founded by William Booth as the East London Christian Mission in 1865.
 It develops and provides accounts of the Salvation Army through short films, a number of series and documentaries with emphases on inspirational stories, prayers, meditations, and uplifting advice, and broadcasts all of its original content, and acquired content, worldwide online via its website.